 *Funding Rate (from Step 4)

 The funding rate of each contract is calculated based on its corresponding "Initial Margin Ratio" and "Maintenance Margin Ratio" at the maximum leverage level.
-For Initial Margin Ratio and Maintenance Margin Ratio, please refer to Leverage and Margin of USDT Futures Contracts for more details.
+For Initial Margin Ratio and Maintenance Margin Ratio, please refer to Leverage and Margin of USDⓈ-M Futures for more details.

-For example: To calculate the Floor and Cap of ADAUSDT perpetual contract, the corresponding "Initial Margin Ratio" and "Maintenance Margin Ratio" in the table at the maximum leverage level 75x are 1.3% and 0.65% respectively.
+For example: To calculate the Floor and Cap of an ADAUSDT perpetual contract, the corresponding "Initial Margin Ratio" and "Maintenance Margin Ratio" in the table at the maximum leverage level 75x are 1.3% and 0.65%, respectively.